Digital farming in Australia is the way of the future

 “The last thing they need are technologies that make them work longer.
 They want technology that helps them work smarter and faster – so they can spend more time with their families.”

-What is digital agriculture?
+What is digital farming?

 Digital agriculture can be broadly defined as using technology to help us incorporate valuable information into the way we do agriculture.
 Dr Southwell explains that a range of technologies will be leading the charge.